SpinnySpiwal/hastebin-python/README.md

 # hastebin-python
 A standalone Python program to handle HTTP GET and POST requests to https://hastebin.app/

-# This project refers to https://hastebin.app/, NOT https://hastebin.com/ - the first being a lightweight alternative of the latter!
+# This project refers to [Hastebin.app](https://hastebin.app/), NOT [Hastebin.com](https://hastebin.com/) - the first being a variation of the latter!

 **Installation**